Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Result and Discussion

-In Figure~\ref{fig_cf_ratio}, we present the measured separability function $s$ (red squares) for two independent cases, each based on a different pair of non-overlapping UV magnitude bins.
+In Fig.~\ref{fig_cf_ratio}, we present the measured separability function $s$ (red squares) for two cases, each constructed from a pair of non-overlapping UV magnitude bins.
 In the first case, shown in the left panel, the bins are defined as $20 < \rm m_\text{uv1} \leq 23.9$ and $24.2 < \rm m_\text{uv2} \leq 24.5$.
-In the second case, shown in the right panel, the magnitude gap between bins is slightly wider, with the bins given by $20 <\rm m_\text{uv1} \leq 23.75$ and $24.1 <\rm m_\text{uv2} \leq 24.5$.
+In the second case, shown in the right panel, the magnitude gap between bins is slightly wider, with the bins given by $20 <\rm m_\text{uv1} \leq 23.75$ and $24.2 <\rm m_\text{uv2} \leq 24.5$.
+Thus the samples used in the two cases are not fully independent; however both cases correspond to slightly different separations in UV magnitude.
+This allows us to explore in a limited way whether the observed separability signal shows any dependence on magnitude separation that is qualitatively consistent with trends seen in simulations.
 The uncertainties in the measurements are estimated using the Jackknife resampling method described in Section \ref{sec_Statistical Uncertainties}.
 The number of galaxies in each magnitude bin that make up the samples is tabulated in Table~\ref{table1}.

-It is clear from the figure that $s$ exceeds unity even for $\theta \lesssim 1500''$ (corresponding to scales as large as 11 Mpc) and the deviations increase with decreasing scale.
-The vertical line in each panel indicates an effective halo-exclusion scale, calculated as described in Section~\ref{sec_s_simul}, using the virial radius given in Eq.~\ref{eq_rvir}, with the average mass replaced by the effective mass of the samples.
-The procedure for computing the effective mass is described later in this section.
+It is clear from the figure that $s$ is below unity even for $\theta \lesssim 1500''$ (corresponding to scales as large as 11 Mpc) and the deviations increase with decreasing scale.
+The vertical line in each panel indicates an effective halo-exclusion scale, calculated as described in Section~\ref{sec_s_simul}, using the virial radius given in Eq.~\eqref{eq_rvir}, with the average mass replaced by the effective mass of each observational sample.
+The procedure for computing the effective mass of observed sample is described later in this section.

 At smaller angular scales, the deviation of $s$ from unity is consistently larger in the right panel of the figure.
-For instance, at $\theta \sim 100''$, $s$ reaches a value of 1.8 in the right panel, compared to approximately 1.6 in the left.
-This difference may result from the larger separation in UV magnitude between the bins used in the right panel.
+For instance, at $\theta \sim 100''$, $s$ reaches a value of 0.55 in the right panel, compared to approximately 0.62 in the left.
+Although this difference is not statistically significant given the current uncertainties, it may be indicative of a trend with increasing separation in UV magnitude between the bins.
 The scale dependence of $s$ is consistent with the trends seen in the $N$-body simulations presented in Section~\ref{sec_s_simul} and provides compelling evidence for the non-separable halo bias.